-Description: Open data made available by the authority as described by the Scottish Government's Open Data Strategy and Resource Pack, available under an open license.
+Description: Open data we make available described by the Scottish Government's Open Data Strategy and Resource Pack and available under an open license.

-57. The Council does not currently hold data in a format suitable for open data publication but this position will be reviewed regularly by the SCTS statistician, with reference to the Scottish Government Open Data Strategy and Resource Pack.
+61. The Council does not currently hold data in a format suitable for open data publication but this position will be reviewed regularly by the SCTS statistician, with reference to the Scottish Government Open Data Strategy and Resource Pack.